h3dema/bwping-udp/README.md

 Features Wish List
 -------

-  * Implement slow-start + congestion avoidance mechanisms to measure full bandwidth of a link
+  * Implement slow-start + congestion avoidance mechanisms in UDP to measure full bandwidth of a link
   * Parallel streams
   * Reverse test mode – Server sends, client receives
   * Set target bandwidth to n bits/sec
-  * output in JSON format
+  * Output in JSON format
-  * set CPU affinity
+  * Set CPU affinity
-  * format to print bandwidth numbers in (Kbits/sec, Kbytes/sec, Mbits/sec, MBytes/sec)
+  * Format to print bandwidth numbers in (Kbits/sec, Kbytes/sec, Mbits/sec, MBytes/sec)
-  * capture the signal and noise in the wireless interface at the AP
+  * Capture the signal and noise in the wireless interface at the AP

 AUTHORS